tmkelly28/about-on-enter-hooks/README.md

 ## `nextRouterState`
 `nextRouterState` is an object that contains the upcoming internal state of the `Router` component.
 It usually contains key-value pairs like 'location', 'params', and 'routes' - the main things that `react-router` handles for you.
 If you need to access the routeParams of a Route (ex. `/stories/:storyId`), this is the place to access that!
-(In this example, you would be able to get the storyId by saying `nextRouterState.params.storyId`)
+(In this example, you would be able to get the storyId by saying `nextRouterState.params.storyId`).

 ## `replace`
 `replace` is a function that allows you to dynamically change the url.
 It is similar to `hashHistory.push`.
 It can either take a pathname, or an object with more configuration.
 You might use this in an onEnter hook to dynamically re-direct a user from one Route to another.
 For example, say you have a `Route` like this: